A. Bernard Ackerman: Career

 Ackerman was a longtime critic of the argument that sun exposure should be avoided, stating that the risk of wrinkles or squamous cell carcinoma from exposure to the sun needs to be balanced against the advantages from exposure to ultraviolet radiation, a position he advocated in his book The Sun and the "Epidemic" of Melanoma: Myth on Myth!.
 The New York Times reported on Ackerman's return from a trip to Israel from which he returned deeply tanned having not used any sunscreen.
 Ackerman insisted that the causal connection between melanoma and sun exposure was not proven and that the sun should be avoided to prevent skin aging, but that it would be a mistake to assume that avoiding sunlight or using sunscreens would protect an individual from melanoma.

 The American Academy of Dermatology recognized Ackerman in 2004 with its Master Dermatologist Award which recognizes "an Academy member who throughout the span of his or her career has made significant contributions to the specialty of dermatology" and to the leadership and education programs of the Academy.

 He wrote some 700 papers and 60 books and provided expert testimony at 200 trials.
 One of his final papers, published in the Archives of Dermatology in 2008, was titled "An Inquiry Into the Nature of the Pigmented Lesion Above Franklin Delano Roosevelt's Left Eyebrow", in which Ackerman argued that the failure of Roosevelt's physicians to consider the possibility of melanoma shows the flaws in medical wisdom at the time for diagnosing such lesions.

 Personal life

-Ackerman died at age 72 on December 5, 2008 of an acute cardiovascular event at his home in Manhattan.
+Ackerman died at age 72 on December 5, 2008, of an acute cardiovascular event at his home in Manhattan.
+He had previously undergone coronary artery bypass surgery for symptomatic coronary artery disease.